 Next, participants will identify some strategies for understanding what our own strengths are, as well as where we want to go.

-Often, we create our own realities without even realizing that we do so.
+Often, we create our own realities without even realising that we do so.
 This session will give participants some ways to explore and change their own mental models.

 Achieving a Shared Vision

 This session will give participants some ideas for building commitment within a team using shared vision.
 Participants will also explore a model that will help them move their team to greater independence.

 Next, participants will learn what a leader’s role is in a team, and how to lead them through a discussion to reach an agreement point.

 To wrap up the morning, participants will look at some different cycles and what impact they may play in team efficiency.

 In this session, participants will study Paul Hersey and Ken Blanchard’s Situational Leadership II® model, which outlines four leadership profiles.
 Participants will also explore their own style; learn about servant leadership; and look at leadership in an organisation through practices like onboarding, orientation, and performance management.

 Day One will conclude with information on five essential leadership practices that experts James Kouzes and Barry Posner have identified.
 Participants will explore these practices through two exercises and some group discussion.

 Day Two of this workshop will begin by looking at how trust and performance are related, and how a leader can build trust in team members.